A Boutique Law Firm in Texas

 Premarital Agreements

-Texas Premarital Agreement Attorney in Collin County
+Texas Premarital Agreement Lawyer in Collin County

 Collin County Prenup lawyer

 Some people call them prenuptial agreements, while others refer to them as premarital agreements.
 You may have heard them referred to as prenups.
-It truly does not matter what you call the legally binding contract that two soon-to-be-married people sign prior to tying the knot.
+It truly does not matter what you call the legally binding contract that two soon-to-be-married people sign before tying the knot.
 What matters is that you consult an experienced premarital agreement attorney if you are planning to draw up or sign a premarital agreement to ensure that all of your rights are addressed and the contract stands up to any potential challenges in the future.

 Who Should Get a Prenup?

-Many people have their own opinion as to whether people who are getting married should sign a prenuptial agreement or not.
+Many people have their own opinions as to whether people who are getting married should sign a prenuptial agreement or not.
 Many people think that signing an agreement like this presumes that the marriage is going to fail and sets the marriage up, from the beginning, with a lack of trust.
 However, in reality, premarital agreements are meant to protect the parties involved, just like any other legal contract or agreement.

 • “I was getting a divorce and she was so kind and helpful.
 She guided me every step of the way.” - Bethany P.